 I am still too young for such things.
 I was born in 2000.
-I can’t make it clear at this time, doesn’t necessarily mean that I am not confident.
+I can’t make it clear at this time.
+It doesn’t necessarily mean that I am not confident.
 I am just not ready to say it.
 Yet, given this circumstance with these people, I am so grateful to do a designer job.
 Working with a computer is a tiny little dream that I have always wanted to do.

 When I was 5, when I eagerly played on my dad’s PC, though I didn’t know what I was doing, I clicked the keyboards like a crazy scientist, undoubtedly fun.
-And that very moment always pops in my head when I get bored with routines, to remind me how I begin.
+And that very moment always pops in my head when I get bored with routines to remind me how I begin.

 How to stay motivated?
 Does everyone see you as a very positive person, any tips?

 Hmmm.
 At its finest, I need to stay in the mood.
 And one of my favorite ways is through eating.
 Yeah.
 I love any food.
 I need something inside my mouth to get chewed and swallowed when I am in trouble.
 Afterward, I can come back and focus again.

-It’s always a good feeling to satisfy my tummy, is the center of my energy.
+It’s always a good feeling to satisfy my tummy, the center of my energy.
 To reassure it, I choose good food over good music.
-You have to try eating lots of food to boost your mood, really.
+You have to try eating lots of food to boost your mood.
 It will work better than any top-charts Billboard music in your ears.

-Even just a slight, hopefully you can learn something from his story.
+Hopefully, even just a slight, you can learn something from his story.
 To end this interview, WE SELECT EGGA’S BEST PRESENTATION ORDER IN 2019 :